 With a simple lockpick kit and some lessons, you’ll be popping locks (different that pop-and-locking) in no time.
 The kits themselves are pretty affordable, and there are tons of tutorials online to show you how to do it.

-What good’s a lock picker with out a pick?
-A basic set should get you started (available on Amazon).
+What good’s a lock picker without a pick?
+A few basics like the ones in a starter set should get you started (available on Amazon).

 If you want to level-up the degree of badassery, learn how to pick locks with a paperclip from Brett McKay at The Art of Manliness.